AHRQ-CDS/AHRQ-CDS-Connect-CQL-SERVICES/README.md

 To run the server on Mac/Linux:
 ```
-$ DEBUG=myapp:* npm start
+$ DEBUG=cql-exec-service:* npm start
 ```

 To run the server on Windows:
 ```
-> set DEBUG=myapp:* & npm start
+> set DEBUG=cql-exec-service:* & npm start
 ```

-_NOTE: Setting DEBUG is likely not necessary, but is recommended in the Express documentation._
+_NOTE: Setting DEBUG is optional, but is recommended in the Express documentation._

 Access the application at [http://localhost:3000/](http://localhost:3000/).